MikkoD3/Php_SQL_project/README.md

 7. Now to start using the app go to 127.0.0.1:*your port number*/*foldername*/index.php
   Note: foldername is the folder which you place in xampp/htdocs

+  EDIT:: NAme the folder IMG_App because else the links wont work, sorry about this, will fix later

 8. Start using the App!